Architecture of Valencia, Spain

 Photo by Diego Delso, delso.photo, License CC-BY-SA from Wikimedia Commons

 Valencia Cathedral is the largest church in the city.
 Although work on the cathedral started in the 13th century, the building wasn’t completed until late in the 15th century.
 Many different architectural styles can be found throughout the church making it one of the most eclectic cathedrals in Europe.
-The church is mostly gothic, but it also contains elements from Renaissance and Baroque Architecture.
+The church is mostly Gothic, but it also contains elements from Renaissance and Baroque Architecture.
 When the Moors controlled the city from 714-1238 CE, they built a large mosque where the cathedral sits today.
 When the Christian forces retook the city in 1238 they tore down the mosque and began work on the building we see today.

 3. Torres de Serranos